Eye Movement Desensitization and Reprocessing

 Phase Four: Desensitization

-In this phase, the client focuses on the stimulated eye movements and the image of their traumatic experience simultaneously.
+In this phase, the client simultaneously focuses on the stimulated eye movements and the image of their traumatic experience.
 The therapist uses eye movement techniques to help the person replace the negative feelings the image triggers.

 Phase Five: Installation

 The client then begins replacing the negative images and thoughts with positive ones during the eye movement sessions.
-The therapist keeps pairing the positive image with the eye movement.
+The therapist keeps pairing the positive impression with the eye movement.

 Phase Six: Body Scan

 In phase six, the therapist helps the client undergo a body scan looking for physical tension left over from the traumatic memory.
-If they find any negative physical sensations, the therapist will work on them in therapy.
+The therapist will work on them in therapy if they find any negative physical sensations.

 Phase Seven: Closure